craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select **Join or create a team**, then **Create team**, then **Create from… An existing Microsoft 365 group or team**, then **Microsoft 365 group**.

 1. Select **Planning Group** and select **Create**.

+1. Verify that the Planning Group team is present.

 1. Sign out of Teams.